 - In Los Angeles, there’s the movie industry.

-This isn’t to say that industry 100% determines the jobs available, just that awareness of local factors can help you anticipate potential challenges.
+This isn’t to say that industry 100% determines the jobs available, just that awareness of local factors can help you anticipate potential opportunities.
 When you are looking at job postings and the same industry comes up over and over again, it can seem as if that industry holds all the opportunities.
 It’s best to build an awareness of whether or not that’s really the case and build an appropriate job search strategy early on.

 Here are 6 steps I recommend when moving to a new city to help you find a BA job: